Enno von Rintelen: Second World War

 On 1 October 1936, Rintelen was posted to Rome as the German military attaché in Italy.
 He would remain in this post for the rest of his military career, although he was promoted to generalmajor on 1 June 1939, generalleutnant on 1 June 1941, and general der infanterie on 1 July 1942.
 After Italy entered the Second World War in June 1940, he became the representative of the Oberkommando der Wehrmacht (OKW) to the Italian High Command (Comando Supremo).
 As such, he was answerable to the Oberkommando des Heeres, the OKW and the Foreign Office.
 He learned to speak Italian fluently, and established good relationships with the Italian civil and military leadership.

-When German troops started moving into Italy, Rintelen exercised command over them, although operational units came under Italian tactical command.
+When German troops started moving into Italy (Operation Achse), Rintelen exercised command over them, although operational units came under Italian tactical command.
 He was given the title of Deutscher General bei dem Hauptquartier der italienischen Wehrmacht (German General at the Headquarters of the Italian Armed Forces).
 Generalfeldmarschall Albert Kesselring was appointed OB Süd in December 1941, but initially controlled only the air forces in Sicily.
 Rintelen was subordinated to him in October 1942, but could still communicate with the OKW directly as its representative in Italy.

 Despite his warm relations with the Italians, Rintelen was under no illusions about the military prowess of Italy, which he felt was exaggerated by the Nazis due to their political affinity with fascism.
 In May 1943, he submitted a report on combat effectiveness of the Italian armed forces, concluding that they "have not up to now fulfilled the missions assigned them in this war, and have actually failed everywhere."
 He concluded that the Italians could not repel a full-scale Allied invasion of Italy without substantial German assistance.
 In response, OKW ordered Kesselring to reconstitute three divisions that had been destroyed in the Tunisian campaign.

 When the Italian government changed in July 1943, Rintelen accepted the explanation of General Vittorio Ambrosio that it would have no effect on military operations and that Italy would remain in the war as an ally of Germany.
 Adolf Hitler did not believe it, and used Rintelen, whom he considered an "Italophile", as cover while OKW prepared Fall Achse (Operation Axis) to disarm the Italian forces and occupy Italy.
 When he found out about it, Rintelen considered it a breach of faith with the Italians, and urged Kesselring to resign rather than implement it.
 Rintelen went to see Hitler in person.
 Hitler was far from convinced, and suspected Rintelen was a traitor.
 Nonetheless, he let him return to his post in Italy as if nothing had happened.

 On 1 September 1943, Rintelen was transferred to the Führerreserve and was succeeded by Rudolf Toussaint.
 On 31 December 1944, Rintelen retired, and was awarded the German Cross in Silver for his services.
 He had also been awarded the Italian Order of Saints Maurice and Lazarus.